ChandlerSm/library-app/README.md

 # library-app
-A personal library to keep track of things like movies, books, music, etc.

-# What you can do with it
-- Upload:
+A RESTful backend API built with Node.js and Express to manage a personal library of items (books, movies, etc.).
+Features include user authentication, secure item storage, and API testing.

+## Features

-- name
+- JWT-based user authentication
+- Password encryption with bcrypt
+- SQLite database for data persistence
+- CRUD functionality for library items
-- description
+- Authorization middleware
-- rating
+- RESTful API design
+- Jest + Supertest API test suite
-- image
+- User functionality

-# Why
-Personally wanted to use this to improve my REST API abilities, understand routing, separation of concerns, middleware, controllers.

-# Technologies used
+## Technologies used
 - JWT
 - Bcrypt
 - SQL
 - JavaScript
 - .rest
+- Node.js
+- Express.js
+- Jest + Supertest

+## Install Dependencies
-- eslint
+- npm install

-# How to start
+## How to start
 - npm run dev
 - npm start

+### What you need to start
+- env
+- PORT (specified port to run on)
+- JWTSECRETTOKEN
+- testtoken (for running jest tests, requires you to log into an account and get token)